patrickbryant1/Umol/README.md

 Umol is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0). \
 The Umol parameters are made available under the terms of the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode).

-# Colab
-It is possible to run Umol directly in the web with Google Colab. \
-Click this link and follow the instructions.

 # Local installation
 The entire installation takes <1 hour on a standard computer. \
 The runtime will depend on the GPU you have available and the size of the protein-ligand complex you are predicting. \